about us

 Beth was the Democratic Candidate for Iredell County Commissioner in 2018.
 She is passionate about electing democrats.

-First Vice Chair – Douglas Reed
+First Vice Chair – Dustin Jett

 Third Vice Chair – Gretchen McLean